jahnavimalaga/VehicleSpeed_and_Feature_estimation/README.md

 Output has the following format: (As an example see in runs/track)

-xxx.mp4 - This output video has tracking, bounding box, class, color, make & model, speed and predicted OCR output information as the car is moving.
+xxx.mp4 - This output video has tracking, bounding box, class, color, make & model, speed, and predicted OCR output information as the car is moving.
 Vehicle - Cropped Vehicle images (if mentioned)
-LP - Cropped license plates with super resolution (if mentioned) tracks - Predicted output results of every vehicle for every frame
+LP - Cropped license plates with super-resolution (if mentioned) tracks - Predicted output results of every vehicle for every frame

+Final Output (Output.xlsx column descriptions) after running post_processing.py file
+1. timestamp: The time at which the predictions are generated
+2. filename: Name of predictions file
+3. vehc_id: Id assigned to the vehicle by the algorithm
+4. freq_vehc_cls: Most frequent vehicle class for the respective vehc_id

+The following columns are extracted based on the respective vehc_id and freq_vehc_cls inputs:

+6. freq_vehc_cls_conf: Mean probability of all the selected predictions
+7. avg_vehc_speed: Mean vehicle speed in mph of all the respective predictions
+8. freq_vehc_colr_1: Most frequent color predicted by the first algorithm (Histogram + KNN) of the respective predictions
+9. freq_vehc_colr_2: Top 3 most prevalent colors in the image and their mean percentages (portion of the image occupied by the predicted color) of the respective predictions.
+10. freq_mmr_1: Top 3 most probable make & models and their mean probabilities of the respective predictions with the MMR model finetuned on 15k web images of cars
+11. freq_mmr_2: Top 3 most probable make & models and their mean probabilities of the respective predictions with the MMR model trained on Stanford and VMMR dataset
+12. freq_lp_chrs: Top 10 most common letters in the predicted license plate text of the respective predictions
+13. freq_lp_state_chrs: Top 10 most common letters in the predicted state text of the respective predictions

 ## References:
 Dubská, M., Herout, A., & Sochor, J. (2014).
 Automatic Camera Calibration for Traffic21 Understanding, In BMVC (Vol. 4, No. 6, p.
 8).
 PDF